Facebook says it found new covert campaign to spread divisive political messages

 The company removed 32 pages and accounts from Facebook and Instagram “because they were involved in coordinated inauthentic behavior,” the company said in a statement.
 The pages and accounts were connected to protests planned in Washington next week, Facebook said.

+Sheryl Sandberg, Facebook’s chief operating officer said the company could not identify the source of the campaign and that the company is still looking into the situation.

+“This is an early stage for us to be sharing this information because we don’t have perfect information,” said Sheryl Sandberg, Facebook’s chief operating officer, on a phone call with reporters.

-Facebook did, however, say that the campaign was similar to Russia’s efforts around the 2016 election.
+Facebook did not name the source of the campaign but did say that it was similar to Russia’s efforts around the 2016 election.

 “Some of the activity is consistent with what we saw from the (Russian Internet Research Agency) before and after the 2016 elections,” Facebook said in a blog post.
 “And we’ve found evidence of some connections between these accounts and IRA accounts we disabled last year, which is covered below.
 But there are differences, too.
 For example, while IP addresses are easy to spoof, the IRA accounts we disabled last year sometimes used Russian IP addresses.
 We haven’t seen those here.”